 Finally, the sleeves are extended and ties are added to the back.
 But this is completely optional if you like that extra embellishment!

-I am using a 5.0mm hook and Cotton Crème yarn by Loops & Threads and Red Heart Super Saver Metallica in Light Gray but any category 4 yarn will work too!
+I am using a 5.0mm hook and Cotton Crème yarn by Loops & Threads and Red Heart Super Saver Metallic in Light Gray but any category 4 yarn will work too!

 This crochet dress can easily be adjusted to fit your preferred size when measured and crocheted along the way.
 And if you choose to measure along, check out how much yarn you actually need with this yarn calculator here.